CommunityToolBox/ArseneWenger/README.md

 !unaifact
 Get a random fact about our former manager Unai Emery.
 !artetafact
-Get a random fact about our manager Mikael Arteta.
+Get a random fact about our manager Mikel Arteta.
 !fixtures
 Display the next 3 fixtures.
 !wengyboi <#>